 How To Safeguard Your Personal Information From Identity Thieves

 While a standard ID alone may not provide enough for a thief to completely assume your identity, it gives them a good start.
-To protect your identity, you need to safeguard all your personal information, including your name, address, birth date, and SSN.
-Here are four steps you can take to shield your PII and reduce the risk of ID theft:
+To safeguard your identity, you need to protect all your personal information, including your name, address, date of birth, and SSN.

 1. Protect your personal documents